 - The County's employee future benefit plan consists of post-employment health, dental, and life insurance.
-The calculations associated with employee future benefits requires management to rely on an expert to assist with making certain estimates including estimates of discount rate, inflation rate, rate of compensation increase, retirement age, and expected health care and dental costs. - The liability for these future benefits has been determined by a full actuarial valuation performed by Dixon Actuarial Services Inc. as at December 31, 2019 and projected to December 31, 2022.
-The liability for this was \$3.3 million at December 31, 2022 (2021 - \$3.0 million). - · Assumptions and methods used in the valuation performed by Dixon have been determined by management in accordance with the requirements of PSAB Section 3250 of the CICA Handbook.
-Management discussed the significant assumptions with Dixon and was provided guidance on the discount rate and other significant assumptions to be utilized as of the valuation date.
-Dixon recommended a discount rate of 2.9% which is based on the Ontario municipal bond yields as at December 31, 2022 (2021 - 2.9%).
-The methodology of determining the discount rate remains consistent with the prior year. - We performed the procedures as indicated in our Audit Planning report.
+The calculations associated with employee future benefits requires management to rely on an expert to assist with making certain estimates including estimates of discount rate, inflation rate, rate of compensation increase, retirement age, and expected health care and dental costs.
+The liability for these future benefits has been determined by a full actuarial valuation performed by Dixon Actuarial Services Inc. as at December 31, 2023 and projected to December 31, 2025.
+The liability for this was \$3.7 million at December 31, 2023 (2022 - \$3.3 million).
+We performed attribute testing over the underlying data used by Dixon to prepare the valuation. - · As a Schedule 2 Employer, the County must finance its own costs related to WSIB.
+The liability for workplace safety and insurance costs is determined through an actuarial valuation has been determined by a full actuarial valuation performed by Dixon Actuarial Services Inc. as at December 31, 2023 and projected to December 31, 2025.
+The liability for this was \$8.2 million at December 31, 2023 (2022 - \$6.8 million).
+We performed attribute testing over the underlying data used by Dixon to prepare the valuation.
+Vacation and unused sick leave liabilities are accrued in the consolidated financial statements when they are earned by employees.